coilysiren/firestarter/readme.md

     requirements.txt
     .gitignore

-Shown above is every file included in the project... (<--- LIE.
-A DIRTY LIE)

-    assets/
-        main.scss

-Assets contains things that build into static files.
-Presently the only thing in here is a single [Sass](http://sass-lang.com/) file but you can have as many as you want.
-[Coffeescript](http://coffeescript.org/) can go in here also, assuming you have a processor for it.
+Shown above is the top level view of the project.
+Some of these files and folders you should totally edit, others you should leave alone.
+I'll point a few out for you.

     config/
         config.yaml